 How To Trade Options ?

-As we talked above, options trading allow you to trade for upside or downside.
-Thus you can have either a bullish view (upside) or bearish view (downside) for a stock price or markets for the immediate short term.
+As we talked above, options trading allow you to trade stocks or any underlying for upside or downside in prices.
+Thus you can have either a bullish view (upside) or bearish view (downside) for a stock price for the immediate short term.

 How to Trade Call Option

-Lets take an example of stock options trading.
+Lets take a stock options trading example.
 In the above example, the stock Reliance is trading at a price of ₹1497.